Nozawa Onsen

 Nozawa Onsen Ski Resort Japan

-These days, the Nozawa Onsen Ski Resort is one of the most popular ski resorts in Japan for international travellers due to its diversity of terrain, abundance of snow, the lovely traditional village, its family friendliness, and because English speaking guests are well catered for.
+These days, the Nozawa Onsen Ski Resort is one of the most popular ski resorts in Japan for international travellers due to its diversity of terrain, abundance of snow, its family friendliness, and because English speaking guests are well catered for.
+What really sets it apart though is the lovely (mostly) traditional village.

 Pros and Cons of Nozawa Japan